josh/selector-set/README.md

 ### Match delegated events

-Having a large number of delegated handlers on for a single event can slow down it down on every dispatch.
+Having a large number of delegated handlers on for a single event can slow it down on every dispatch.
 Doing one set match against an element is much fast than attempting to iterate and match every selector again and again.

 ``` javascript
 var handlers = new SelectorSet();